SAP-archive/cloud-s4-sdk-pipeline/doc/operations/operations-guide.md

 ```

 #### stop
-The `cx-server` can be stopped with the help of below command.
+The Cx Server can be stopped with the `stop` command.
 ```bash
 ./cx-server stop
 ```
 This stops the Jenkins Docker container if it is running.
+A subsequent `start` command restores the container.

 #### remove
 This command removes the Jenkins container from the host if it is not running.